 What should I do if my insurer becomes insolvent?

-See our practice note on insolvency of a qualifying insurer.
+Read our practice note on insolvency of a qualifying insurer.

 Most importantly, existing policyholders must arrange replacement insurance as soon as reasonably possible and in any event within four weeks of the relevant insolvency event.
-The practice note also refers to potential avenues for redress and compensation.

 You should consider the financial stability of an insurer before accepting a quote.
-Further information about the security rating of individual insurers is available on the SRA’s Participating Insurers webpage.